 Fortunately most treasures and works of art had been removed temporarily and so few items were lost, although over 100 rooms in the Castle were badly damaged or destroyed.
 The fire took 250 firefighters some 15 hours to extinguish.
 The Castle was renovated, the aim being to restore the damaged rooms to their former glory using authentic materials and craftsmanship, and was re-opened in 1997 after five years of work.
 The cost of the renovation was £37 million.
 More on Wikipedia.

 Windsor Castle is much larger than most people realise (more than 12 acres), and it is worth allowing a good two hours for your visit.
 The Castle is open every day except Garter Day (One day in June every year), Easter, Christmas, and one or two other days during the year.
 Opening times and access may be restricted at certain times of the year due to state functions.
 For accurate information telephone +44 (0)1753 831118

-The Castle is open during the following times this year:
+The Castle is open during the following times:

 (last admission 16:00)

 (last admission 15:00)